 b) Validation of the certificate of the notary public by the appropriate government department in the case of a jurisdiction that is not a party to that convention.

-Antigua and Barbuda citizenship cost
+Antigua citizenship cost

-National Development Fund application fees
+National Development Fund application processing fee:

-Real estate and business investment application fees
+Real estate and business investment application processing fee:

-Application processing fees
+Application processing government fee:

-Family application fees
+Family application processing fee:

 2020 UPDATES: Two applications from related parties can make a joint investment, with each applicant investing a minimum of $200,000 in order to qualify.
 All processing and due diligence fees remain unchanged.